Find Out Everything About Salvage Car Auction

 A salvage car title is given to those vehicles that were damaged to such an extent that the total cost of repair,s like labor and materials, will be more than the vehicle’s overall worth.

-An auto auction that involves exchange or sale of salvaged, wrecked, damaged, wrecked or water-damaged vehicles.
+An auto auction that involves exchange or salvage auto sale, wrecked, damaged, wrecked, or water-damaged vehicles.

 • What is salvage value of a car?